le-garff-yoann/slides-gitplusplus/index.md

 * This is the first step in the basic git workflow.
 * To actually commit these changes use `git commit -m "commit message"`.
 * Now the file is committed to the *HEAD*, but not in your remote repository yet.
+* Your local repository consists of three "trees" maintained by git.
+* The first one is your Working Directory which holds the actual files.
+* The second one is the Index which acts as a staging area and finally the *HEAD* which points to the last commit you've made.

 ----